Information technology tools and resources at the UW

 Shared Scalable Compute Cluster for Research (Hyak)

-Hyak is a shared, high-performance computer cluster dedicated to research computing at UW.
-Participating academic units (sponsors) invest in a common high-performance infrastructure, while individual users fund the purchase of compute nodes and supplemental storage configured according to their specific requirements.
+Participating academic units (see Additional Information) invest in a common high-performance infrastructure, while individual users fund the purchase of compute nodes and supplemental storage configured according to their specific requirements.
 The system design guarantees users immediate access to their own nodes as well as allowing users fair access to idle CPUs throughout the cluster.
-Hyak infrastructure is deployed in Islands (sub clusters), each supporting ~500 compute nodes.
-All Islands share a common job scheduler, high performance scratch storage, and login/data-mover nodes with high speed external network links.

-Customers may install and use nearly any software they like, including commercial applications, provided they are supported by the Hyak operating environment.
+Customers may install and use nearly any software they like - including commercial and scientific applications - provided they are supported by the Hyak operating environment.
+See the Hyak User Documentation for more information.

-Customers may configure one or more of their nodes for per-core, rather than per-node scheduling.
-This is typically used in cases where groups intend to use some of their Hyak capacity for interactive, rather than batch-mode operations.
+Customers may configure one or more of their nodes for per-core, rather than per-node, scheduling.
+Typically this configuration is used by groups who intend to use some of their Hyak capacity for interactive, rather than batch-mode, operations.
 Nodes configured in this fashion support a number of separate sessions equal to the number of CPU cores.
 For example, a 16-core node would support 16 separate interactive sessions.

 How to Order